Health Indicator Report of Prediabetes

 How Are We Doing?The Centers for Disease Control and Prevention (CDC) estimates that about one-third of U.S. adults (aged 20 and over) have prediabetes.
 Most people with prediabetes do not know they have it.
 Prediabetes is a fairly new term, even in the medical field, and the Utah Department of Health is working hard to increase awareness of this condition.
 Once individuals are aware of that they have prediabetes and an increased risk of developing diabetes and other cardiovascular complications, they can make the necessary lifestyle changes to prevent or at least delay progression to type 2 diabetes.

 How Do We Compare With the U.S.?About 86 million Americans (roughly 35% of adults aged 20 years and older) have prediabetes.
 The Utah Behavioral Risk Factor Surveillance System measures awareness of prediabetes.
 Nationally, about one of three adults aged 20 and over, actually have prediabetes but most have not been formally diagnosed.
-In Utah, about 5.3% of adults have been told by a provider that they have prediabetes (BRFSS 2014).
+In Utah, about 5.2% (crude rate) of adults have been told by a provider that they have prediabetes (BRFSS 2016).
 The actual percentage is probably much higher.
 Adults in the U.S. generally have a higher rate of being diagnosed with prediabetes.
-National BRFSS data from 2014 indicated that 8.1% of adults in the U.S. had been told by a health care provider that have prediabetes.
+National BRFSS data from 2016 indicated that 9.5% of adults in the U.S. had been told by a health care provider that have prediabetes.
 For the same year in Utah, 5.7% of adults had ever been told by a health care professional that they had prediabetes (age-adjusted rates).

 What Is Being Done?In 2013, the Utah Department of Health (UDOH) received funding to increase awareness of prediabetes.
 While it may seem counter-intuitive, the UDOH is working towards increasing the prevalence of prediabetes.
 National data suggest that many individuals have prediabetes but have not been told so by a health care provider.
 The UDOH is working to increase awareness of this condition among health care providers as well as individuals at risk.